Greater Norwich Local Plan

 Various 'Roadshows' are being held throughout the area: the one at South Norfolk Council Offices is Thursday 22nd February 10.30 am to 4.30 pm

-Public consultation on 'Regulation 18' - the 'juicy bit' about development priorities, preferred sites etc - finishes on Thursday 15th March.
+Public consultation on 'Regulation 18' - the 'juicy bit' about development priorities, preferred sites etc - finishes on Thursday 15th March (NOW EXTENDED TO THURSDAY 22nd MARCH).
 Express your views online (preferred) or phone 01603 306603 to get a 'paper' response form.
 In summer 2019 at 'Regulation 19' draft plan will be produced.
 If approved by the District Councils, the government inspector and the Government it should become 'the plan' in late 2020.

 What's it all about?